 Backup SQL Server

 So let’s start and create SQL Server database backup using SqlBak.
-Go to your Dashboard page and click “Add new job” and then select “Add backup job”.
+Go to your Dashboard page and click “Add new job”.

 The next step you need to do is to select SQL Server databases you want to backup from the list.

-Press “Add backup destination” in the “Store backups in selected destinations” menu then select a place where you prefer to store your SQL Server database backups.
+Press “Add destination…” in the “Store backups in destinations” menu then select a place where you prefer to store your SQL Server database backups.

 SQL Server Backup and Restore Tutorial